Guest: Paul Smith (Pizz Swimbaits)

 In This Episode

-• How Pizz Swimbaits drops work — subscriber-first access, limited quantities, and one bait per customer online and at the booth
+- How Pizz Swimbaits drops work: Instagram subscribers get discount codes and first access, one bait per customer at the booth and online

 Why This Episode Matters